holderbaum-io/think-about-website/pages/blog/twitter-ghosts.md

 drawbacks:

-1. Credibility: your account can be perceived as one of those shady twitter citicens who pay money to gain extra followers
+1. Credibility: your account can be perceived as one of those shady twitter citizens who pay money to gain extra followers
 2. Ranking: Twitter may detect this behaviour and reduce your visibility
 3. Ban: Twitter may even decide to ban your account because they suspect a fraud scheme